poenneby/practical-clojure/README.md

                                   [ring/ring-mock "0.3.2"]]}})
 ```

-`require` the json middleware and response utility we need.
-The wrap the search endpoint in a `response`
+We `require` the json middleware and response utility we need.
+Then wrap the search endpoint in a `response`
 `monumental/src/monumental/handler.clj`
 ```
 (ns monumental.handler